Get an ESTA for US travel

 It's important to understand successfully applying for an ESTA doesn't mean you're automatically allowed to enter the USA.
 It just establishes that you're 'eligible to travel'.

-Although this sounds scary, there are very few horror stories of being denied entry (unless you failed to declare a criminal record), especially since ESTA was introduced.
+Although this sounds scary, horror stories of being denied entry (unless you failed to declare a criminal record) are still relatively rare.

 Pay the $21 fee with the right plastic